francisquinha/pencil/ESOF-docs/SoftwareProcesses.md

 	<img src=waterfall.jpg height=400>
 </div>

 Due to the failing of the Waterfall Model, with delays becoming a constant in software development, more adaptive software process models have emerged.
-One of these models is Incremental Development, in which the activities are interleaved, in order to develop each successive version of the software.
+One of these models is Incremental Delivery, in which the activities are interleaved, in order to develop each successive version of the software.
 In this approach, each increment adds some functionalities to the software, usually the more urgent ones, making these features available throughout the development, instead of doing it in bulk near the end of the development process.

 A kind of Incremental Delivery software process that is mainly oriented at risk management is the Spiral Model proposed by Boehm in 1988, that is illustrated in the following image.